-squandered spent any time reading our blog, you know how much Handan and I enjoy our weekly shopping trips to the town dump and its famous Put & Take section.
+squandered spent any time reading our blog, you know how much Handan and I enjoy our weekly shopping trips to Put & Take.
 Handan always finds something she can use, regardless how small or inconsequential, but I keep my eye out for bigger and more complicated things.
 On a recent trip, we found a trove we both agreed was treasure.
 Just as we were winding down our browsing and packing the car with a few of Handan’s bits and bobs, an elderly gent pulled up his car and began to offload clocks – two mantle clocks and a banjo clock.
 He placed them on an old table that had been left there.
 Handan and I shared a glance.

 “Go!”
 I yelled, seeing a father-and-son duo eyeballing our prizes.
 We rushed the table and laid hands on the two mantel clocks, but the kid scooped the banjo clock and proudly offered it to his dad.

 “Could we use this, dad?”
 The father looked it over, opening the pendulum door and fumbling with the winding key.